- Introduction: A Whirlwind Aeroplan Adventure

 Plaza Premium Lounges no longer belong to Priority Pass, as the two companies cut ties in 2021.
 That’s bad news in terms of the number of people who have access to these lounges, but good news in terms of lounge crowding, for those who do have access.

 Plaza Premium has a partnership with American Express and Capital One, offering premium cardmembers access to these lounges.
-For example, those with The Platinum Card® from American Express (review) and Capital One Venture X Rewards Credit Card (review) can use these lounges, regardless of which airline they’re traveling with.
+For example, those with The Platinum Card® from American Express (review) and Capital One Venture X Rewards Credit Card (review) (Rates & Fees) can use these lounges, regardless of which airline they’re traveling with.
 There’s no need to get some third party card, but rather presenting your card is enough to gain entry.

 On top of that, Plaza Premium sells lounge access directly.
 Pricing varies, but you can generally expect that it starts around 40 EUR for a two hour visit.